-Rabbi Ben Newman served for 7 years as the rabbi of Congregation Har Shalom in Fort Collins, CO, along with his wife Rabbi Shoshana Leis.
+Rabbi Ben Newman is the founder and spiritual leader of Shtiebel.
+He served for 7 years as the rabbi of Congregation Har Shalom in Fort Collins, CO, along with his wife Rabbi Shoshana Leis.
 Rabbi Ben received a B.A. from Skidmore College in Religion and Culture, an M.A. in Jewish Studies from the Reconstructionist Rabbinical College, and rabbinical ordination from the Academy for Jewish Religion in New York.
 He previously served as the Associate Rabbi for JRF Congregation M’vakshe Derekh in Scarsdale, New York.
 Rabbi Ben is the author of a series of childrens' books called The Enchanted Sukkah about a time travelling sukkah.
 In addition to being a writer and a rabbi, Ben is a singer-songwriter who delights in chanting, playing guitar, and using an Indian instrument called a sruti box.
 He also enjoys reading Jewish literature of all types, as well as science fiction (his favorite author is Philip K Dick), philosophy and beat poetry.
 Rabbi Ben lives by the shores of the Hudson River in Dobbs Ferry, NY and his greatest joy is being father to his daughter and his son.

 Aliza Schechter, MS, LCAT, R-DMT, loves sharing dance/movement with the many communities she serves.
 Recently initiated as a Tzovah (Shrinekeeper) via Kohenet: the Hebrew Priestess Institute, Aliza is passionate about the overlap between creative arts therapy, ritual, spirituality, movement and prayer.
 She co-hosts the Romemu Red Tent monthly as well as other women's circles, sharing movement as a tool for empowerment and self-discovery.
 Aliza weaves her dance/priestess training to create innovative life cycle events + rituals for her community, such as Bar/Bat Mitzvahs.
 Within the Jewish community, Ali has developed movement experiences for organizations such as Romemu, Park Avenue Synagogue, the Leichtag Foundation, the JCC Manhattan, the 92Y, Congregation Beit Simchat Torah, Hazon and now Shtiebel.